- Why study Natural Sciences at Christ's?

 Subjects: What do you need?

 We would expect you to achieve an A* in A level Mathematics, or for IB students a Grade 7 in Higher Level Mathematics (Analysis and Approaches).
-Whilst we do not require any formal qualification in Further Mathematics, applicants who have undertaken either AS-level Further Mathematics or some equivalent study of Mathematics beyond their A-level curriculum are likely to be more competitive than those who have not.
+Whilst we do not require any formal qualification in Further Mathematics, A level applicants who have undertaken either AS-level Further Mathematics or some equivalent study of Mathematics beyond the A-level Mathematics curriculum are likely to be more competitive than those who have not.
 Note that students with A-level Chemistry will have a broader choice of options during the first year of the degree programme than those offering Physics as their only experimental Science.

 If you are taking Scottish Advanced Highers please see the Natural Sciences page in our Scotland section, and we also welcome applicants with a range of other qualifications - see our international entrance requirements page and please contact the Admissions Office for advice on the subject combinations to take.

-NSAA Assessment (pre-registration required)
+Admissions Assessment (Registration required)

 The aim of the interviews is to determine applicants' potential to benefit from the Natural Sciences course.
 This is not the same as factual knowledge, or even necessarily past scholastic achievement: interviewers are more concerned to identify motivation and intellectual potential.